-This strategy took a while to implement because EnrichHER's financing platform was pre-launch.
-This means that we didn't have data, but what we did have was passion, purpose, and validity in the market.
-We were able to use what we did have to secure meetings, secure partnerships, and secure capital that we needed to grow.
+This strategy took a while to implement, because EnrichHER's financing platform was still in pre-launch.
+This means that we didn't have any data yet.
+But what we did have was passion, purpose, and validity in the market.
+We were able to use these traits to secure meetings, partnerships, and the capital that we needed to grow.
 But we didn't stop there.

-Our platform is regulated by the SEC/FINRA to allow retail investors to lend directly to women-led ventures on our platform.
-We wanted a qualified everyday person to be able to decide if a business is worthy of financing.
-Mainly by doing this, we would open up small business investing to an often-overlooked set of consumers.
-By doing this, communities could decide which businesses they could support, and those discriminated by the existing financing ecosystem would have a new way to access capital.
+Our platform is regulated by the SEC (Securities and Exchange Commission) and FINRA (Financial Industry Regulatory Authority) to allow retail investors to lend directly to women-led ventures on our platform.
+But we wanted qualified everyday people to be the ones to decide if a business is worthy of financing.
+By doing this, we would open up small business investing to an often overlooked set of consumers.
+This means that communities could decide which businesses they would support, and those discriminated against by the typical financing ecosystem would have a new way to access capital.